hannesdatta/course-dprep/content/docs/building-blocks/deployment-reporting/_index.md

 # Deployment & Reporting

-In this building block, we create the [following](https://royklaassebos.shinyapps.io/dPrep_Demo_Google_Mobility/) Shiny app.
-This allows us to interactively explore Google’s [COVID-19 Community Mobility Reports](https://www.google.com/covid19/mobility/) of the Netherlands through an intuitive visual interface.
-This allows us to easily communicate our insights to non-technical stakeholders and give them the tools to conduct their own analysis!
+In this building block, we create the [following](https://royklaassebos.shinyapps.io/dPrep_Demo_Google_Mobility/) Shiny app which allows us to interactively explore Google’s [COVID-19 Community Mobility Reports](https://www.google.com/covid19/mobility/) of the Netherlands through an intuitive visual interface.
+Being able to create Shiny apps is a great skill to have because it enables you to communicate your insights to non-technical stakeholders and give them the tools to conduct their own analysis!

 ![demo-app](./images/demo_app.png)